Reading at Thorndown

 We love reading at our school.
 Look at all the fantastic reading opportunities we have!

 The Classroom Environment

 Each classroom has a dedicated reading area which includes a variety of class books (fiction and non-fiction) which the children can choose and read for pleasure.
-These appeal to different genders and also reluctant readers.
-A selection of banded books are also available in each class for use during independent reading.
+In these collections there is a book for everyone!
+A selection of decodable books are also available for classes to use during independent reading.

 We are lucky enough to have a dedicated suite for our non fiction collection.
 These texts have been bought by the teachers at Thorndown and closely link to our topics.
 Similar to the local town library they are organised in the Dewey System.
-The Year 6s monitor this system and are constantly organising the collection.
 It is also the home to an interactive whiteboard, four iMacs, a laptop trolley, an iPad trolley and an interactive table.

 Reading Across the Curriculum

 We enjoy using our reading skills in every lesson and our teachers provide opportunities for us to do so in all subjects.
 We have explored texts such as ‘The Lost Words’ and ‘The Storyteller’ as a whole school.
 A text which has made us really think about our vocabulary choices.

 From Year 2 to Year 6 the children conduct reading lessons as a whole class.
 These reading sessions mean that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote.
 The teacher models good use of intonation, movement, volume and expression and children pick up good reading styles.